jval1972/FPCDoom/readme.txt

 Small optimization to masked middle textute rendering.
 Fixed misspelled of "joystick" in the menus.
 Improved priority logic for sound channel selection.
+Speed optimizations by better exploitation of multiple threads.

 version 1.13.17.133 (20210110)
 ------------------------------